jayce-leathers/vassar_pascal_compiler/semantic_actions/README.md

 1. Handle the case where `stackTop.isAction()` is true to call the action's `execute` method.

+1. Create a `lookup` method that calls the lookup method in the semantic actions (in order to fetch things from the symbol table for debugging and testing purposes).

 1. Move the `semanticActions/SemanticActionsTest` class from the semantic-actions `src/test/resources` directory to the `src/test/java` directory in your parser project.